FAQ: I need to find a peer reviewed journal article. Where do I start in the library?

 Individual Databases

-Many individual databases in our A-Z Database List have a peer reviewed filter.
-Generally you will find it either on the top left of the search results page or in the Advanced Search.
+Many individual databases in our A-Z Database List This link opens in a new window have a peer reviewed filter.
+Generally you will find it either below the search box or on the Advanced Search page.

 Sample ProQuest Databases That Have the Peer Reviewed Filter